Ada-Developers-Academy/daily-curriculum/topic_resources/sinatra-practice.md

 I've added the line `erb :index`, the `erb` method also comes from Sinatra, it requires an argument, here we're giving it the argument of `:index`.
 This method tells our application to read at file located at `views/index.erb`.

-If you restart your server, and load the page again, you will get an error that looks like
+If you restart your server (ctrl + C, then `rackup` again), and load the page again, you will get an error that looks like

 ```
 No such file or directory -